theofficialcopypaste/Multiboot-Tips/README.md

 #### OpenCore Mod
 ##### EnableforAll approach

 OpenCore Mod does not inject ACPI on other OS systems if the "EnableforAll" quirks are enabled via config.plist.
-Then, using SSDTs without `If _OSI ("Darwin")` implementation is sufficient.
+Using SSDTs without `If _OSI ("Darwin")` implementation is sufficient.

 ![Without](https://user-images.githubusercontent.com/72515939/202378334-31785783-1eeb-4bc1-82e8-03ccb90e4a6c.png)